hope for the desperate

 A name on the church resembled the appellation of a church which I had heard about in Portsmouth, Ohio when I had been young.
 I couldn't remember having ever attended the church, but it seemed my family had once intended to go there.

 The sight of the church affected me emotionally.
 I knew my feelings had something to do with God, but I couldn't precisely understand them.
 I just knew the church had a pronounced impact on me.

 The voice of a man who had walked up close to me abruptly interrupted my musings.
-He was probably in his 50s, and I had the uncertain feeling he might be connected with the church.
-When I felt his eyes on me, I realized I had a gray hood pulled up over my head, so only my face was visible.
+He was probably in his 50s, and I had the uncertain feeling that he might be connected with the church.
+When I felt his eyes upon me, I realized I had a gray hood pulled up over my head, so only my face was visible.
 He asked me if I would like to confess.
 As I replied, I began to feel tears in my eyes.
 I didn't particularly want to cry in front of the man, but the tears offered me some solace.
 I explained to him that I didn't confess, that I had never confessed.
 I couldn't see his reaction, but I thought I heard him utter something about a special woman who could hear confessions of people like me.
 I had the feeling he thought I was a desperate case, but that there still might be some hope for me.

-Dream Journal Home Page
+Dream Epics Home Page

-Copyright 2009 by firstname.lastname@example.org
+Copyright 2015 by firstname.lastname@example.org